Second Avenue Subway: Extent and service

 A proposed map of the Manhattan portions of the Q and T trains upon completion of Phase 4.
-The T is planned to eventually serve the full line between Harlem–125th Street and Hanover Square, and the Q will serve the line between 72nd Street and Harlem–125th Street.
+The T is planned to eventually serve the full line between Broadway and Hanover Square, and the Q will serve the line between Broadway and 72nd Street.
+Note that the later-proposed 125th Street Subway extension between Broadway and Harlem–125th Street is not included.

 Phase 1

 Phase 1 of the Second Avenue Line opened in January 2017.
 It runs under Manhattan's Second Avenue from 65th Street to 105th Street, with stations at 72nd Street, 86th Street, and 96th Street.
 It is double-tracked along its entire length, with tracks in parallel tubes bored by tunnel boring machines, and central island platforms at all stations.
 North of 96th Street, both tracks continue as storage tracks until they end at 105th Street.

 As part of Phase 1, the Second Avenue Subway connects to the BMT Broadway Line using an existing connection via the 63rd Street Line.
 The Q, as well as limited rush-hour N and R, operates northward from 57th Street–Seventh Avenue on the Broadway Line, curving east under Central Park on the 63rd Street Line.
 Broadway Line trains then stop at Lexington Avenue–63rd Street with a cross-platform interchange to the train before merging with the Second Avenue Line near 65th Street.
 This connection also connects to the Sixth Avenue Line allowing for trains from the Sixth Avenue line to access the Second Avenue Subway, though this connection has been unused in regular service since April 2020.
 The northbound 63rd Street Connector track dips below the level of Phase 3's planned tunnels, providing for a future flying junction between the connector and the rest of the Second Avenue Line.